 There are many ways in which you can support us, including making us your Charity of the Year or our fundraising team coming into your organisation to give you an insight into the work we do at the hospice, whether this be a small class, whole school assembly or a lecture.

-We are launching our School’s Enterprise Challenge.
-Quite simply, we will provide groups in schools with £10 and students can decide how they will use that £10 to raise more money for the hospice.
+We are launching our Student Enterprise Challenge.
+Quite simply, we will provide groups in schools, colleges or universities with £10 and students can decide how they will use that £10 to raise more money for the hospice.

 The challenge is completely flexible – pitch it at any level you wish and have as many teams or year groups competing as you like.
-Your whole school can take part or you can pitch year groups, classes or houses against each other.
+Your whole school, college or university can take part or you can pitch year groups, classes or houses against each other.
 You can also choose when your school takes part e.g. over a half term or full term.

-All we ask is that we get at least our original £10s back at the end – and that you all have fun taking part in the School’s Enterprise Challenge!
+All we ask is that we get at least our original £10s back at the end – and that you all have fun taking part in the Student Enterprise Challenge!

-Your pupils will develop budgeting, procurement and sales skills whilst building confidence and understanding of money and mathematical skills.
+Your students will develop budgeting, procurement and sales skills whilst building confidence and understanding of money and mathematical skills.
 Encourage creativity, inspire team work and develop citizenship skills.

 Your school, college or University is invited to join the Trip to Tokyo Virtual challenge which runs for 12 weeks from 1 May 2020 to 24 July 2020 and will take your staff and students on a virtual journey around the world stopping in previous Olympic host cities on their way to 2020 Olympic and Paralympics in Tokyo.